Arslanodev/music_file_enhancer/README.md

 # Description
 CLI tool for enchancing music files that were downloaded from third parties.
-Features:
+Current list of features:
+- Add official Album Cover
+- Add official album and song name
+- Modify names of artists and names of titles to the official one

+Upcoming features:
 - Add lyrics
-- Add official Album Cover
-- Change names of artists and title to official one
-- if possible enchance sound quality (R&B, Classical or acoustic)
+- Enchance sound quality of music file

-# Description
-This cli application helps to enhance music file changing its tags to official information

 ## Usage
+Input music should look like this: `Artist - title.mp3`
 ```bash
 enchanche_mp3 ./'Adelle - Hello.mp3'
 ```
-Music name template should look like this: `Artist - title.mp3`